catibogC/PA2_ECE2112/README.md

 ---

-##B. CURVES DIVISIBLE BY 4
+## B. CURVES DIVISIBLE BY 4

-**Objectives:** The goal of this problem was to obtain elements from a cubed 10x10 array that are divisible by 4.
+**Objectives:** The goal of this problem was to obtain elements that are divisible by 4 from a cubed 10x10 ndarray.

+**Discussion:**

+To set up the array, I listed down all the elements starting from 1 to 100.

+    matrix = np.arange(1,101)
+    print(matrix)

+To cube the elements in the array, I exponentiated the array to 3.

+    array = array ** 3
+    print(array)

+The following statement was used to reshape the array into a 10x10 array.
+This array would be expressed as C. Do note that it would not look like a true 10x10 array due to the numbers being too large, hence not fitting within the cell.

+    C = array.reshape(10,10)
+    print(C)